 The Wasserman Center appreciates your support of NYU students.
 We understand that in the challenging economy, many organizations rely on the support of unpaid interns.
-Before posting an unpaid internship, we ask that you consider the following guidelines from the Department of Labor.
+Before posting an unpaid internship, we ask that you consider the following NYS guidelines and guidelines from the Department of Labor.

 In order to post an unpaid position, the internship must encompass all 6 components below:

 - The internship, even though it includes actual operation of the facilities of the employer, is similar to training which would be given in an educational environment;

 - The internship experience is for the benefit of the intern;